ahmetaa/zemberek-nlp/normalization/README.md

     hayır hayat telaşı olmasa alacağım buraları gökdelen dikeceğim .

 As it is seen, some words were not corrected and output is all lower case.
-These problems will be fixed in upcoming releases.
+We are aware of the sources of some of the problems.
+Normalization hopefully work better in later releases.

 ### Method